Mt. Vernon Township High School (Illinois): History

 In 1903 the board of Mt.
 Vernon township decided to establish a dedicated high school for the entire township, and a school board for the high school was created the following year.
 The school was the successor to the Mt.
 Vernon City High School, which had been in operation since 1884.
 The township school district originally had 36 sqmi of area.

 In September 1904 the first building, what would later become B Building, started being built.
 Mt.
 Vernon Township High School opened in 1905, with completion in July of that year, an August 15 dedication, and a September 1 start of classes.
-At its opening the new school had James M. Dixon as the principal, an enrollment of ninety girls and seventy boys, and a faculty of six.
+At its opening the new school had James M. Dickson as the principal, an enrollment of ninety girls and seventy boys, and a faculty of six.
 At the end of that first year, the class of 1906 had thirteen graduates.

 Building B initially had a cupola but it was removed by a 1911 storm.
 Silas Echols, who began working for the school in its opening, became the principal in 1915 upon Dickson's retirement.
 In 1916 enrollment increased to around 160-260.
 The graduating class that year numbered 36.
 Enrollment was reduced during the United States entry into World War I but increased in the 1920s, and there were 503 pupils in 1935.

 Unlike the city's public grade schools, which were racially segregated until the mid-1950s, the school was integrated from the beginning.